FREQUENTLY ASKED QUESTIONS

 In 2001, the JLB received a generous gift from philanthropist Lucille Stewart Beeson.
 She bequeathed “The Charity Fund of the Junior League of Birmingham 4.3% of the net income” from her residual trust.
 She requested that the JLB use the funds to expand its charitable reach enabling a greater impact in the Birmingham community.

-What’s the difference between the JLB’s Community Research Process and The Beeson Community Fund?
+What’s the difference between the JLB’s Community Research Process and the JLB’s Beeson Community Fund?

-JLB’s Beeson Community Fund: This fund is grant making with no volunteer component.
-The committee is separate to the JLB’s Community Research Process.
-The Committee consists of 12 voting members, all are present and past JLB leaders – actives and sustainers – with a passion for and understanding of the Birmingham community.
+JLB’s Beeson Community Fund: This grant awards only funds with no volunteer component.
+The committee is separate from the JLB’s Community Research process.
+The Committee consists of 12 voting members, all are present and past JLB leaders – Actives and Sustainers – with a passion for and understanding of the Birmingham community.

 Who can apply for a JLB Beeson Community Fund Grant?

-The grant process is open to all 501(c)(3) organizations within the geographical community served by the JLB that further the mission of the JLB and our impact areas or promote systemic change within the community.
-The Beeson Committee may give preference to organizations that have previously been vetted by a committee of the JLB or have received or currently receive support from the JLB.
+The grant process is open to all 501(c)(3) organizations within Jefferson and Shelby Counties that further the mission of the JLB and our impact areas or promote systemic change within the community.

 What is the average size of a grant request?

 A grant request must be for at least $25,000, but the grant awarded may be for less than the requested amount.
-The Beeson Community Fund receives grants ranging from single year, $25,000 requests to much larger, multi-year requests.
-In 2014-15, roughly $403,000 was awarded to nine grantees from 18 applicants.
+The JLB Beeson Community Fund receives grants ranging from single year, $25,000 requests to much larger, multi-year requests.
+In 2019-2020, $433,000 was awarded to 15 grantees.

 Can I apply for more than one grant?

-There is nothing in the JLB Beeson Community Fund policies that prevents an organization from applying for more than one grant.
-However, an organization has yet to receive multiple grants in one year.
+There is nothing in the JLB Beeson Community Fund policies that prevents an organization from applying for more than one Beeson Community Fund grant.
+However, an organization has yet to receive multiple Beeson grants in one year.
+An organization may also apply for both a Community Research grant and a Beeson Community Fund grant.

 Can I re-apply for a grant I received in the past?